joeyp722/Enigma/README.md

 * Prerequisites
 * Introduction to SAT
 * Grover sat solver
-* Proposition for Gaussian elimination SAT solver algorithm (doesn't work)
+* Proposition for Gaussian elimination SAT solver algorithm (removed).
+Non-linear functions are needed because linear functions cannot always span through all the points.
+The intuition is that it is not always possible to draw to straight line through three points.
 * Ideas

 ## Oracle